Aniseharandi/sudoku/README.md

 You are required to enter two quantities:
 1. Sudoku image address.
 2. Thresh_amount.
 If the image has black lines, the tresh_amount variable should take the amount of 200.
 And if the image has light gray lines, the tresh_amount variable should take the amount of 240 or 250.
+You better try numbers from 200 to 250 to see which will work because thresh_amount plays an important role to predict numbers correctly.

-  Problem: when the CNN model is not able to recognize all initial numbers on the board correctly, the rest of the program will not be able to solve the puzzel completely and correctly.
+  Problem: in some cases, when the CNN model is not able to recognize all initial numbers on the board correctly, the rest of the program will not be able to solve the puzzel completely and correctly.